RaHack238/Covid_SIR_Model/README.md

 Hi Guys!

-I am Kartikey Sharma and I am a student of IIT Goa<br>
-I developed this project along with Surya as my assignment for BIO101 course which was based on the SIR Model to fit the COVID data for South Carolina
+I developed this project as my assignment for BIO101 course which was based on the SIR Model to fit the COVID data for South Carolina

 We used the dataset from the below link https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports_us